International forum “Eastern Europe: In Search of Security for All”

 “Any reasonable person would confirm that there is nothing more important today than peace and sustainable development.
 Therefore, it is of paramount importance to come up with clear-cut proposals on how to accommodate the interests of all the parties concerned.
 It is obvious for many people that since the end of the Cold War, Europe’s security architecture has never experienced such a systemic crisis,” the Belarusian leader emphasized.

 The President reminded that Belarus came forward with the initiative to launch a new large-scale international dialogue on security that should strive to overcome existing disagreements between the states in the Euro-Atlantic Region and in Eurasia.
 “It does not matter how you call it – New Helsinki Process, Helsinki-2 or any other name.
 It does not matter, either, where it will take place.
 And it does not matter at all who initiates this process.
 We all should initiate it, because peace is what matters most.
-It is important to make sure that such a dialogue gets underway and results in real improvement of international security,” Alexander Lukashenko noted.
+It is important to make sure that such a dialogue gets underway and results in real improvement of international security,” Aleksandr Lukashenko noted.

 “It is time major geopolitical players started to reflect on the status of contemporary international relations, which is very reminiscent of the situation before the First World War.
 According to FRG Federal President Frank-Walter Steinmeier, back then ‘relations between the continental great powers had been built on sand’ and ‘foreign policy lacked both the will and tools to foster a peaceful balance of interests.’
 He described that period as ‘a disturbing tale of the failure of the governing elites and the military, but also of diplomacy’.

-Alexander Lukashenko believes that some politicians have already forgotten the horrors of the Second World War, which ended not long ago.
+Aleksandr Lukashenko believes that some politicians have already forgotten the horrors of the Second World War, which ended not long ago.

 “The great powers that were expected to be reliable guarantors of stability are unable to agree on any major issue today.
 On the one hand, they talk about the importance of preserving the architecture of modern security.
 On the other, they do not abandon attempts to circumvent the veto in the UN Security Council,” the President noted.

-Alexander Lukashenko expressed his concern over the lack of guarantees against large-scale armed conflict, even if unintentional.
+Aleksandr Lukashenko expressed his concern over the lack of guarantees against large-scale armed conflict, even if unintentional.
 In the face of the current global geopolitical and economic transformations in the world, the fundamental contradictions between states are accumulating and aggravating.

 “Once again, strategic rivalry and competition between the major powers are placed on the forestage.
 Once again, even under pretexts, they rely on force, including military one, as one of the ways to advance their interests.
 Direct and indirect violation of international law and disregard of it become a frightening practice justified by like-for-like actions from opponents,” the Belarusian leader said.

-Alexander Lukashenko drew attention to the fact that sanctions, information confrontation and trade wars between the West and Russia are growing worse.
+Aleksandr Lukashenko drew attention to the fact that sanctions, information confrontation and trade wars between the West and Russia are growing worse.
 Tensions are fueled between the US, the EU and Russia, with the attempts to involve China.
 The arms race is gathering pace.

 The President noted that the most important feature of today's situation is unpredictability, when even the so-called red lines stop no one any longer.